-In 2021, U.S. News & World Report gave top marks to only twenty-eight nonprofit management graduate programs.
-(And only one Ivy League school appears on the list: Columbia University, tied in the final spot at number twenty-six.)
-That means twenty-five other schools outranked the Ivies.
+In 2021, U.S. News & World Report gave top marks to only 28 nonprofit management graduate programs.
+(And only one Ivy League school appears on the list: Columbia University, tied in the final spot at #26.)
+That means 25 other schools outranked the Ivies.
 A few of them are Shorelight universities:

-American University (number eleven)—located in the US capital, Washington, DC—is also lauded as a top university for internships and co-ops (U.S. News & World Report, 2020), giving graduates access to thousands of positions at DC-based US federal government agencies, non-governmental agencies (NGOs), and nonprofits.
+American University (#11) — located in the US capital, Washington, DC — is also lauded as a top university for internships and co-ops (U.S. News & World Report, 2020), giving graduates access to thousands of positions at DC-based US federal government agencies, non-governmental agencies (NGOs), and nonprofits.

-Cleveland State University (CSU) and the University of Illinois Chicago (tied for number twenty) also offer highly ranked MPA programs and are known for their commitment to diversity and to international students with global viewpoints.
+Cleveland State University (CSU) and the University of Illinois Chicago (tied for #20) also offer highly ranked MPA programs and are known for their commitment to diversity and to international students with global viewpoints.